 The social giant has renewed a set of four original series for second seasons: Kerry Washington’s drama “Five Points”; influencer Huda Kattan’s reality show “Huda Boss”; fairy-tale-inspired anthology series “Sacred Lies”; and drama “Sorry For Your Loss” starring Elizabeth Olsen.

-Facebook also is touting momentum for Watch since expanding it worldwide in August; Facebook Watch launched in August 2017 in the U.S. Currently, more than 400 million users globally spend at least one minute on Watch, up from 50 million in the U.S. just prior to the worldwide rollout.
+Facebook also is touting momentum for Watch since expanding it worldwide in August; Facebook Watch launched in August 2017 in the U.S. Currently, more than 400 million users globally per month spend at least one minute on Watch, up from 50 million in the U.S. just prior to the worldwide rollout.

 On a daily basis, over 75 million Facebook users spend at least one minute on Watch, and on average they spend more than 20 minutes streaming video on Facebook Watch, according to the company.
 (These are Facebook-reported numbers, which aren’t independently verified.)